Want an Indie Bible Review from the perspective of someone who's a DIY musician?

-After experiencing the Indie Bible from a blogger/podcaster perspective for a few years now, I laid down the cash and read it as a musician who's looking to promote his music.
+After experiencing the Indie Bible from a blogger/podcaster perspective for almost a decade now, I laid down the cash and looked it over as a musician who's looking to promote his music.

-I have been digesting this bad boy for about a few months now and I can't believe the info in here.
+I have been digested this bad boy for about a few months and I can't believe the info in here.
 For the indie artist, the Indie Bible is the Swiss Army knife of music promotion.
 In other words, it is pretty damn handy!